Committee Purposes and local representatives

 Put in place by the Peace River Regional District Board, this is a committee of all stakeholders to identify concerns with, and suggest controls of, invasive plants in the Peace River region.
 This committee has undergone several changes in purpose over the past few years as the government funding and responsibility for weed control has dwindled.

-PRRD Invasive Plant Ctte (Weeds) Representatives– Art Seidl and Brian Stratuliak
+PRRD Invasive Plant Ctte (Weeds) – Art Seidl and Brian Stratuliak